brian-chorus/chorus-interview-responses/responses/readme.md

 ## Data Model
 **Location:** [responses/data_model](./data_model)

-### Demonstration App
+### Data Model Demonstration App
-Flask app with curl requests that demonstrate how the data model works.
-The app is located in the [flask/](./flask/) directory, and you can use curl commands to interact with the various endpoints.
+Simple flask app with curl requests that demonstrate how the data model works.
+The app is located in the [flask/](../flask/) directory, and you can use curl commands to interact with the various endpoints.

 ## SQL Answers